Minimum Wage Ordinance

-The proposed minimum wage ordinance (outlined below) is scheduled to be further discussed at the April 7 City Council meeting.
-The following are the key components of the proposed ordinance as discussed by the City Council to date:
+In response to this regional effort, the Emeryville City Council is also planning to adopt a citywide minimum wage that is higher than the minimum wage required by the State of California.
+The proposed minimum wage ordinance (outlined below) is scheduled for Council action at the April 7 City Council meeting.
+The following are the key current components of the proposed ordinance:

-* An exemption only for workers under collective bargaining agreements which expressly waive the provisions of the proposed citywide ordinance.
+* An exemption only for workers under collective bargaining agreements.

-* An initial minimum hourly wage that mirrors the City’s Living Wage (which currently applies only to City contractors), currently $14.03 per hour and is adjusted annually on July 1 (which is a proposed minimum wage higher than the Lift Up ballot initiative), and increased thereafter by the local consumer price index (i.e. inflation).
+* An initial minimum hourly wage that mirrors the City’s Living Wage (which currently applies only to City contractors), $14.42 per hour exclusive of benefits as of July 1, 2015 (which is a proposed minimum wage higher than the Oakland Lift Up ballot initiative and other recently based Bay Area minimum wage ordinances), and increased annually thereafter by the local consumer price index (i.e. inflation)).

 * An effective date of July 1, 2015.